The PerfectCLEAN Post

 2. Supports IP Protocols Without Adding Labor

-KLORESE and other hypochlorous (HOCl) disinfectants are recommended for optimal compatibility.
+KLORESE and other hypochlorous (HOCl) disinfectants are recommended for optimal compatibility and recharging of the Micrillon surface.

 3. Reduces Hand-to-Curtain Contamination at the Source